 Find your way to the Albertina museum and Albrecht sits just outside on the raised platform above the wall fountain that also bears his name.
-You get excellent views across to the Staatsoper from here (great for photos, especially at night).
+You can take excellent photos from here of the Staatsoper (especially at night).

 Incidentally, Movie buffs might recognise the Albrecht monument as a location in Before Sunrise: Jesse recites Auden’s poem to Céline on the monument’s steps.

 The very same steps also appear (possibly as a homage to Before Sunrise) in Sachertorte: another Vienna-based romantic movie.

 Address: Albertinaplatz, 1010 Vienna